Kamran-Afzali/Kamran-Afzali.github.io/_posts/digital_health_training_selected.md

 ### Australia

+####  Medical schools

-The Australian Medical Council (AMC) and the Australian Digital Health Agency (the Agency) formed a partnership in 2020 to engage in a project aimed at understanding how technology impacts the standards of medical education, training and practice in Australia.
+- The Australian Medical Council (AMC) and the Australian Digital Health Agency (the Agency) formed a partnership in 2020 to engage in a project aimed at understanding how technology impacts the standards of medical education, training and practice in Australia.
 This was done in alignment with the AMC’s roles as a national standards body for medical education and training, and as the accreditation authority for the medical profession.
 AMC completed this work by launching the [framework](https://www.amc.org.au/wp-content/uploads/2021/10/Digital-Health-in-Medicine-Capability-Framework-FINAL-18-Oct-2021.pdf) with medical education providers and other key stakeholders of medicine.
 As part of this launch, AMC also presented on the capability framework at a number of national medical education and workforce conferences and shared a new look digital health page with their stakeholders.